Frequently Asked Questions

 Facilities for people with young children

 There is pram / pushchair access to all the public areas.
 Baby changing facilities are available in the Neuadd.
-There is a parent and child room which contains toys and other facilities for public use in the Neuadd.
+There is a dedicated space in the Senedd café with child-friendly activities and toys, as well as a quiet room with sensory toys and a nursing chair.

 There is a café serving hot and cold drinks and light snacks in the Oriel; this is open as follows: